Why you need Cyber Liability Insurance.

 When working on your data security and procedures, it helps to adhere to some well-accepted guidelines and practices.
 Depending on the industry and market you operate in, this will determine the regulations to be followed.
 Below is a short list of some of the regulatory groups and standards they require members to implement:

-When purchasing cyber liability insurance, it is important to consider the extent of coverage, including outages or unauthorized use of corporate services and systems.
+It is important to consider the extent of coverage when purchasing cyber liability insurance, including outages or unauthorized use of corporate services and systems.
 For example, a customer had their phone system hacked, resulting in over $6,000 in long distance calls over one weekend.
 Although this qualified as a breach of the company’s internal phone system, the insurance carrier did not cover this event and the customer was left to pay for the thief’s charges.

-If you need assistance with review of your security procedures, or wish to discuss any of these topics, please do not hesitate to contact CMC Dataworks.
+If you need a review of your security procedures or wish to discuss any of these topics in more detail, please do not hesitate to contact CMC Dataworks.